Last updated on December 26, 2022

 When choosing a metal for your diamond stud earrings, you need to remember that diamonds are highly reflective gemstones, meaning the colour of the metal will influence the colour of the stones.

 For diamonds with yellow tints (K-Z), it is recommended to choose yellow or rose gold as putting such stones in white metal will only make them look even more tinted.

 The most suitable setting for near colourless diamonds (G-H-I-J) will depend on where in the range your stones fall.
 If your diamonds are graded G or H, then the gems will barely have any tints, and it is safe to have them set in white gold or platinum.
 If your diamonds are graded I or J, they will have a bit stronger yellow tint, so it is better to opt for coloured metals.

 If your diamonds fall within the colourless range (D-E-F), you have a better choice of settings.
 Both white and coloured metals work fine with colourless diamonds.
-However, it worth mentioning that yellow or rose gold will add some yellow tint to the stones.
+However, it is worth mentioning that yellow or rose gold will add some yellow tint to the stones.